 – Richard P. Feynman, International Journal of Theoretical Physics, Vol 21, Nos.
 6/7, 1982

-For a deeper overview than can be presented here, a video titled A review of Harvard and QuEra quantum simulation results with neutral atoms reviews several recently-published results that were obtained using neutral-atom machines.
+For a deeper overview than can be presented here, a video titled A review of Harvard and QuEra quantum simulation results with neutral atoms reviews several recently published results that were obtained using neutral-atom machines.
 The 58:10 presentation, dated March 28, 2023, includes a review by three QuEra researchers, with a following Q&A period.

 The most commonly cited challenges to quantum simulation, as well as quantum computation, are noise and decoherence, scalability to large numbers of qubits, high-error operations, developing efficient algorithms, mapping problems to available hardware, optimizing parameters with classical machine learning algorithms, prioritizing quantum systems to simulate, validating simulations in the absence of comparisons, allocating quantum and classical processing, reducing estimated resource requirements, and achieving computational advantages that can withstand classical challenges.